Audit Plan & Process

 Step 8: Final Audit Report Distribution

-After the closing meeting, the final audit report with management responses is distributed to department personnel involved in the audit, the President, Provost, and Chief Financial Officer, and CWRU’s external accounting firm.
+After the closing meeting, the final audit report with management responses is distributed to department personnel involved in the audit, Provost, Chief Financial Officer, Vice President of Enterprise Risk Management, and CWRU’s external accounting firm.
+A high-level summary of the final audit report including management response is also provided to the Audit Committee of the Board of Trustees.

 Step 9: Follow-up

-Approximately six months after the audit report is issued, the Office of Internal Audit Services will perform a follow-up review.
+After the audit report is issued, Audit Services will perform a follow-up review.
+Timing of the follow-up review will be dependent on the timeline of corrective actions.
 The purpose of this review is to conclude whether or not the corrective actions were implemented.